 Our Disability team can arrange academic support and adjustments if you have a disability or long-term health condition that has a significant impact on your ability to study.

 You'll find information for all students about managing your studies in our Studying at York pages.
 This includes:

-We also help with additional issues that affect international students, particularly relating to your visa:
+We also help with additional issues that affect international students, particularly relating to your visa.

 UKVI has introduced changes that may affect students changing, transferring or starting on a new course, or those who fail their course and are offered a lower award.
 If you have failed your course or are considering making any changes to your programme, you are strongly advised to contact the Immigration Advice Service - see Immigration advice for contact details.

-If you change your course of study from the one you were granted a visa for, you must apply for a new visa before you can start your new studies.
+If you change your course of study from the one for which you were granted a visa, you must apply for a new visa before you can start your new studies.
 You may be required to leave the UK and apply for a new Tier 4 visa from your home country.
 You will not be able to start your course until you have applied for a new Tier 4 visa.
 If you fail to submit your application before your course start date, you will be placed on Leave of Absence and will have to leave the UK.
 See renewing your visa for more information.

 If you wish to take a leave of absence from the University, you must consult with an Immigration Adviser before taking this step.

 Having permission to remain in the UK as a student means that the immigration authorities in this country have given you permission to enter and stay here to study on a full-time, organised, daytime course.

 If you take a leave of absence you will be required to go home and re-enter the UK only when you resume full-time study.
 You must apply for a new Tier 4 (General) visa before returning to the UK.
 If you stay in the UK when not studying full-time this could result in deportation.
 Please note that self-study does not count as full-time organised study.